cfreal/ten/docs/docs/tutorial.md

 title = response.select_one("title").text
 ```

-As a result, we obtain the username
+We thus obtain the username of each user

 ```python
 @entry